alvinowyong/Co-Pix/README.md

 # Co-Pix
-Communication facilitation device for learners
+Communication facilitation device for learners (in Collaboration with MINDS Singapore).

 # Set-up